gargsaar/singlepage_website_ni/_posts/2019-09-22-dont-you-say-who-care-I-do.markdown

 ---
 It was a usual summer morning, sky was bright and clear.
 Appa was at the breakfast table, precisely at seven.
 I joined late, exactly after 5 minutes.
 Appa turned, startled, to find a large cauliflower-shaped lady, his wife, loomed over him to put a Palappam in his plate.
 I liked chicken curry, but who cared what I liked.

 By the time I started, Appa was done.
 I wanted to have one more, but he’d not wait.
-Amma, who stood close-by, had a tumbler in her hand, filled with filter coffee.
+Amma, who stood close-by, had a steel glass in her hand, filled with filter coffee.
 She looked at me.
-I thought she would throw the tumbler on his head.
+I thought she would throw the glass on his head.
 To my disappointment, she did nothing.
 I wished she had the courage to at-least think about it.
 I had the courage, but I kept silent as I didn’t want to walk for 4 kilometres.

 Appa took the same route every day.
 I knew a shortcut, but who cared what I knew.
 He didn’t like me.
 Maybe, he was upset with what I did to him.